-Punta Dufour 4.634 m, Dufourspitze in German and Pointe Dufour in French, is the highest peak of Monte Rosa
+Punta Dufour, known as Dufourspitze in German and Pointe Dufour in French, is named after Guillaume-Henri Dufour, the coordinator of the first Swiss cartography project.

 - 5 layers of clothing for the upper body (thermal shirt, light fleece, heavy fleece, down jacket, anorak.)